-Juan Gimenez moved to Spain, while Barreiro stayed in France.
-They had a job offer from Claude Moliterni, the Dargaud director.
-But at this time Ricardo Barreiro stopped giving signals and Giménez set out to create his own script, which ended up being “El cuarto poder” (The Fourth Power).
+Juan Gimenez moved to Spain, while Barreiro stayed back in France.
+They received a job offer from Claude Moliterni, the Director of Dargaud.
+However, around this time, Barreiro stopped communications and Giménez set out to create his own script, which ended up becoming “El cuarto poder” (The Fourth Power).

-When Barreiro showed up again they went to Dargaud Publisher and they presented the work of “La Estrella Negra”, Moretlini postponed their project.
-It wasn’t until in the 90s when “The Fourth Power” was published by Dargaud, then was edited by Toutain in magazine, and Norma in Album in 1999.
+When Barreiro showed up again, they went to Dargaud and presented their work of “La Estrella Negra”.
+However, Moretlini postponed their project.
+It wasn’t until the 90’s that “The Fourth Power” was published by Dargaud.
+Later, it was edited by Toutain, and by Norma (in Album in 1999).

-The Fourth Power is the story of an imperfect society, of an endless futuristic war, but this time without a hint of hope.
-In fact, he confesses that he avoided happy endings as much as possible.
-As he said in an interview:
+The Fourth Power is the story of an imperfect society, of an endless futuristic war without a hint of hope.
+In fact, Giménez confessed that he avoided happy endings as much as possible.
+This is how he explained during an interview:

 “I celebrate intimately when I watch a movie where the character goes wrong and loses.
 Because even if he is a hero, things can go wrong and fail.
 And in this case I followed this pessimistic principle.
 On the other hand, sometimes I’m afraid of being a moralist.”

-In the rush to find another job offer Giemenez accepted a job proposal from the American Publisher Heavy Metal, so he moved to Canada in 1980.
+In the rush to find another, Giménez accepted a job proposal from the American Publisher Heavy Metal.
+He moved to Canada in 1980.
 He designed the «Harry Canyon» segment of the movie Heavy Metal.

-After working in Heavy Metal film, he finished “L’Étoile Noire” (La Estrella Negra) edited by Glénat which became his first album in France.
-At the same time, he also finished As de Pique for Italy.
+After working on the film Heavy Metal, he completed “L’Étoile Noire” (La Estrella Negra) edited by Glénat.
+This film became his first album in France.
+Simultaneously, he also concluded As de Pique for Italy.

-During the 1980s he collaborated with various European magazines, such as the Spanish 1984 by Josep Toutain, the French Métal Hurlant (éditions Albin Michel, 1985), Titania (editions Albin Michel, 1987), Gangrène (scene by Carlos Trillo, Glénat, 1987), and the Italian L’Eternauta (1983), experimenting with graphic and narrative innovations.
+During the 1980’s he experimented with graphic and narrative innovations, and collaborations with European magazines such as the Spanish 1984 by Josep Toutain, the French Métal Hurlant (éditions Albin Michel, 1985), Titania (éditions Albin Michel, 1987), Gangrène (scene by Carlos Trillo, Glénat, 1987), and the Italian L’Eternauta (1983).

 CIUDAD (1991 by Toutain Editor)

-His third long project with Ricardo Berreiro was Ciudad, published in Italy at first and then published by Toutain Editor in Comix International Magazine in Spain.
-A series that begins as post-apocalyptic science fiction with the protagonists lost in a strange world they do not know how they got to.
+His third long project with Ricardo Berreiro was Ciudad, first published in Italy and then published by Toutain Editor in Comix International magazine in Spain.
+It is a post-apocalyptic science fiction where in the protagonists are lost in a strange world they do not know how they got to.

 A work full of tributes to the classics of science fiction, either to classic Hammer monsters or to top works of the Argentine comic, to highlight a few.

-Ciudad is a work in which we are told what could happen to us if our monotonous life were transformed into a surreal journey with no apparent end.
+Ciudad shows us what could happen to us if our monotonous life were transformed into a surreal journey with no apparent end.

-In his stories there is an enormous fascination for military paraphernalia, paradoxically put at the service of deeply anti-war stories.
-His fascination for that theme had always been a duality for the artist.
+His stories reveal an enormous fascination for military paraphernalia.
+Paradoxically, all of the stories to serve a deeply anti-war narrative.
+His passion for this theme has always been a duality for the artist.

 CUESTIÓN DE TIEMPO («A Question Of Time»)